 Current Students & Alumni

-(Elfriede) Michi Barall, A.B., Humanities Honors, Stanford University; M.F.A., Graduate Acting Program, New York University; M.A., Theatre, Hunter College, City University of New York.
+(Elfriede) Michi Barall: A.B., Humanities Honors, Stanford University; M.F.A, Graduate Acting Program, New York University; M.A., Theatre, Hunter College, City University of New York.

 Amanda Culp, B.A., Drama, Vassar College; M.A.R., Asian Religion, Yale University Divinity School.

 Jason Fitzgerald, A.B., American History and Literature, Harvard University; M.F.A., Dramaturgy and Dramatic Criticism, Yale University.
-Areas of specialization: modern drama, theories of post/late modernism, critical theory.

 Emily Madison, B.A., English & Theatre, Washington University in St. Louis; M.F.A., Dramaturgy, Columbia University.